 PLEASE NOTE: Marvel no longer has the rights to do Fu Manchu stories, so the movie will instead depict Shang-Chi as the son of Iron Man’s archenemy the Mandarin.
 They might also have considered making him the son of the Yellow Claw aka the Golden Claw, a 1950s Marvel Comics imitation of Fu Manchu, complete with an evil “grand-niece” named Suwan, instead of a daughter named Fah Lo Suee.

 Ultimately, Marvel brought back the Yellow/ Golden Claw in the 1970s, when he became a frequent foe of Captain America and S.H.I.E.L.D.

 At any rate, that’s twelve stories!
-Some of Shang-Chi’s most colorful foes were yet to come, like Razor-Fist, Mordillo, Carlton Velcro, Shockwave and the sultry but deadly Pavane.
+Some of Shang-Chi’s most colorful foes were yet to come, like Razor-Fist (who is in the upcoming movie), Mordillo, Carlton Velcro, Shockwave and the sultry but deadly Pavane.

 FOR FAWCETT SUPERHEROES CLICK HERE.

 FOR THE QUALITY COMICS SUPERHERO PANTHEON CLICK HERE.

 FOR THE HARVEY COMICS SUPERHERO PANTHEON CLICK HERE

 FOR THE FOX FEATURES SUPERHERO PANTHEON CLICK HERE

 FOR THE PRIZE COMICS SUPERHERO PANTHEON CLICK HERE